deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ## Implicit solvation model

 These variables are used to control the usage of implicit solvation model.
-This approach treats the solvent as a continuous medium instead of individual “explicit” solvent molecules, which means that the solute is embedded in an implicit solvent and the average over the solvent degrees of freedom becomes implicit in the properties of the solvent bath.
+This approach treats the solvent as a continuous medium instead of individual "explicit" solvent molecules, which means that the solute is embedded in an implicit solvent and the average over the solvent degrees of freedom becomes implicit in the properties of the solvent bath.

 ### imp_sol